United Methodist Committee on Relief: Emergency

-UMCOR's goal in emergency response is to "provide relief and rehabilitation for the entire person – physical, social, and psychological- in a distress situation."
-The agency prepares for both immediate and long-term relief efforts after a disaster by stockpiling aid items and keeping a unit of trained "disaster response specialists" ready for immediate dispatch.
-UMCOR pays special attention to the emotional and psychological issues that result from a disaster.
-A program designed to supply pastor care to children is at the forefront of UMCOR's efforts in this area.
+UMCOR supports immediate and long-term disaster relief efforts by stockpiling aid items and keeping a unit of trained "disaster response specialists" ready for immediate dispatch.
+One UMCOR program supplies pastor care to children affected by disasters.

-Most notably UMCOR has recently responded to hurricane disasters in the United States, the December 26, 2004, tsunami in South East Asia, earthquakes in Turkey and Pakistan, political upheaval in Kosovo, famines in Southern and Eastern Africa, and a volcano in the Democratic Republic of Congo.
-UMCOR also responds to many other smaller disasters which occur, on average, once or more a week.
+UMCOR's disaster response efforts helped hurricane disasters in the United States, the December 26, 2004, tsunami in South East Asia, earthquakes in Turkey and Pakistan, political upheaval in Kosovo, famines in Southern and Eastern Africa, and a volcano in the Democratic Republic of Congo.

 In January 2010, UMCOR executive director Samuel W. Dixon Jr. died in the collapse of the Hotel Montana in Haiti.
-Dixon was part of a group of six UMCOR missionaries and relief specialists caught up in the massive earthquake.
-The delegation was making plans for improving medical services in Haiti.
+Dixon was part of a group of six UMCOR missionaries and relief specialists caught up in the magnitude 7.0 earthquake that struck Haiti.
+The delegation was making plans for improving medical services in country at the time.
 The minister Clinton C. Rabb also died in the collapse.